Family Law Update for February 2020

 As I explained last month, FLU is being “re-purposed” to concentrate on mediation and settlement, which, after all, is what most family lawyers do in today’s world.

 For our loyal FLU subscribers, I will continue to provide information on the latest Wisconsin cases and legislation.
 I’ll also be continuing my monthly video message, which will be synched with my column in the Wisconsin Law Journal.

-Consistent FLU’s new focus, I’m also proud to announce the launch of Herman Mediation Services, a subsidiary to Loeb & Herman, S.C. focused on offering couples an affordable path to divorce through mediation.
+Consistent FLU’s new focus, I’m also proud to announce the launch of Herman Mediation Services, a subsidiary to Loeb & Herman, LLC focused on offering couples an affordable path to divorce through mediation.

-Please visit the site, and feel free to pass on your comments to me via e-mail.
+Please visit the site, and feel free to pass on your comments to me using this form.

 • • •